glowlabs-org/PhaseIRewardsSimulator/rewards-simulator/UserSpecification.md

 Each farm card displays the following information:

 + The deposits contributed by the farm to that week
-+ The carbon credits contributed by the farm to that week
++ The impact assets contributed by the farm to that week
 + The accumulated drawdown of the farm as of that week
 + The net overperformance of the farm as of that week
 + The deposits recovered by the farm in that week (denominated in dollars)